Metadata also available as

 Monthly and annual average solar resource potential for 48 Contiguous United States.

-Provide information on the solar resource potential for the 48 contiguous states.
+Provide information on the solar resource potential for the 48 Contiguous United States.

 This data provides monthly average and annual average daily total solar resource averaged over surface cells of 0.1 degrees in both latitude and longitude, or about 10 km in size.
 This data was developed using the State University of New York/Albany satellite radiation model.
 This model was developed by Dr. Richard Perez and collaborators at the National Renewable Energy Laboratory and other universities for the U.S. Department of Energy.
 Specific information about this model can be found in Perez, et al. (2002).
 This model uses hourly radiance images from geostationary weather satellites, daily snow cover data, and monthly averages of atmospheric water vapor, trace gases, and the amount of aerosols in the atmosphere to calculate the hourly total insolation (sun and sky) falling on a horizontal surface.
 Atmospheric water vapor, trace gases, and aerosols are derived from a variety of sources.
-The procedures for converting the collector at latitude tilt are described in Marion and Wilcox (1994).
 Where possible, existing ground measurement stations are used to validate the data.
-Nevertheless, there is uncertainty associated with the meterological input to the model, since some of the input parameters are not avalable at a 10km resolution.
-As a result, it is believed that the modeled values are accurate to approximately 10% of a true measured value within the grid cell.
-Due to terrain effects and other micoclimate influences, the local cloud cover can vary significantly even within a single grid cell.
+Nevertheless, there is uncertainty associated with the meterological input to the model, since some of the input parameters are not available at a 10 km resolution.
+As a result, it is believed that the modeled values are accurate to approximately 9% of a true measured value within the grid cell.
+Due to terrain effects and other microclimate influences, the local cloud cover can vary significantly even within a single grid cell.
 Furthermore, the uncertainty of the modeled estimates increase with distance from reliable measurement sources and with the complexity of the terrain.

 Maintenance_and_Update_Frequency: As needed